bollu/bollu.github.io/README.md

   of A5, we need to quotient by the _whole_ of $A5$.

 - This means that any such chain will immediately collapse to $e$.

+- So, it's impossible to build $A5$ using 'cycling components' starting from $\{e\}$.
+  Viewed from the field theoretic perspective, this means that it's impossible to reach a polynomial whose splitting field has galois group A5 by simply appending cycles.

 ### Nagging doubt: Did we depend on our numbering of cycles?